Dtn09/Discord-AI-Chatbot/README.md

 # Discord AI Chatbot 🤖
 #### An Intelligent Discord AI Assistant with Personality!

-Created and maintained by **nghia** - A powerful Discord bot that brings AI conversation to your server with multiple personalities and advanced features.
+Created and maintained by **Tommy** - A powerful Discord bot that brings AI conversation to your server with multiple personalities and advanced features.

 ## 🌟 Key Features